top of page

 Kellogg's: Is it time to scoop up the stock?

-If you regularly read my posts, you would probably know that I'm currently looking into companies that make the plant-based proteins, as I believe it is a sector that will do well in the future.
-While Kellogg's is most known for other products, they are also producing plant-based protein.
-The question is if it is time to scoop up some Kellogg's for your portfolio.
+I am currently researching companies that produce plant-based proteins because I believe it is a sector that will thrive in the future.
+While Kellogg's is most known for its other products, they are also producing plant-based protein.
+The question is whether it is time to add some Kellogg's to your portfolio.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.